FamilySearch/gedcomx/drafts/2014-05-09-gedcomx-documentation-names.md

 ## Basic Western-Style Name

-A basic western-style name is typically pronounced and written with given name(s) followed by surname (i.e., family name).
-For example, the name "John Fitzgerald Kennedy" consists of two given names ("John" and "Fitzgerald") followed by a surname ("Kennedy").
+A basic western-style name is typically pronounced and written with given name(s) followed by family name.
+For example, the name "John Fitzgerald Kennedy" consists of two given names ("John" and "Fitzgerald") followed by a family name ("Kennedy").

 In GEDCOM X, such a name is represented using an instance of the [`Name`](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#name) data type.